Reese Creek Restoration

 Reese Creek Mussels

 Reese Creek supports a remarkable ecosystem, including one of Oregon’s most sensitive species: native freshwater mussels.
-These mollusks live buried in the streambed where they filter water for other downstream users and serve as a food source for species like otters and raccoons.
-Their presence indicates excellent water quality as they can’t survive in polluted streams.
+These mollusks live in the streambed and filter water for other downstream users.
+Freshwater mussels are a food source for species like otters and raccoons.
+They can’t survive in polluted streams.
+Their presence indicates excellent water quality.

 But Oregon’s freshwater mussels are in trouble.
 Habitat degradation has made successful reproduction nearly impossible for many populations.
 When the Watershed Council planned restoration work in Reese Creek, protecting the resident mussel population was a top priority.